bccp/website/pages/people/anze-slosar.rst

 and we have an average of over 30 classifications per galaxy.
 Scientific results are quite exciting as well and we are publishing results very soon.

-.. |anze| image:: /images/anze-slosar/anze.jpg
-.. |HIRES Spectrum of HS 0105+1619.
-The messy stuff left to the Lyman-Alpha peak at around 4450 Angstroms is the forest.| image:: /images/anze-slosar/lyman.jpg
-.. |A supernova bursting off at the outskirts of NGC 4526 (High-Z Supernova Search Team/HST/NASA)| image:: /images/anze-slosar/snov.jpg
-.. |NGC 5248, a spiral galaxy much like the Milky Way.
-Image courtesy the Sloan Digital Sky Survey.| image:: /images/anze-slosar/NGC5428_2.jpg
-.. |array| image:: /images/anze-slosar/array.jpg
-.. |A plot showing suppression in the power spectrum of matter fluctuations for three equally massive neutrinos (dotted) and one massive and 2 light neutrinos (dashed).
-Solid line shows a massless neutrino case.| image:: /images/anze-slosar/neutrino.gif
-.. |gzoo| image:: /images/anze-slosar/gzoo.jpg